BrodoDigitale/react-mesto-auth/README.md

 ## Mesto Project with authorization and registration

-Functionality is similar to instagram and allows to download and share photos of different places, like posts or dislike previously liked posts.
+Instagram-like one-page web application allowing to download, share and delete posts with photos, like posts or dislike previously liked posts.

 ![](public/mesto_480px.gif)

 ### Implemented functionality:
+- Rendering of cards
-Authorization and registration of users,
+- Registration and authorization of users
-User profile editing,
+- User profile editing
-Creation of new posts,
+- Creation of new posts
-Deletion of posts,
+- Deletion of posts
-Liking and disliking of posts.
+- Liking and disliking of posts

 ### Project location: https://mesto.sensi.nomoredomains.rocks